gojiplus/abbyyR/Readme.md

 Learn how to use abbyyR with a vignette that gives you an [overview of the package](vignettes/Overview_of_abbyyR.md).
 Or, see how [some functions are used along with output](vignettes/abbyyR_example.md).
 Or, see an applied example of scraping text from a folder of [static Wisconsin Ads storyboards](vignettes/wiscads.md).

 #### License
-Scripts are released under [GNU V3](http://www.gnu.org/licenses/gpl-3.0.en.html).
+Scripts are released under the [MIT License](https://opensource.org/licenses/MIT).